rvrebcev/near-development-101/content/near101_chapter_1.md

 ```

 #### `assembly/tsconfig.json`
-The purpose of this file is to specify compiler options and root level files that are necessary for a TypeScript project to be compiled.
+We create the `assembly/tsconfig.json` file in our `assembly` directory.
+This file aims to specify compiler options and root level files that are necessary to compile TypeScript projects.

-Also, this file implies that the directory where `tsconfig.json` is located in the root of the TypeScript project.
+The `tsconfig.json` file needs to be in the root directory of the TypeScript project.
 ```javascript=
 {
   "extends": "../node_modules/assemblyscript/std/assembly.json",